jmosesessel/zum-posts/README.md

 Bootstrap 5

 ## What I learnt
-I learned Angular in just about 2 days to come up with the design on the frontend and the architecture as well as the Angular ecosystem.
+With determination, I was able to learn Angular in just about 2 days to come up with the design on the frontend and the architecture as well as the Angular ecosystem.
+I am so proud I did.

 ## Design Image